-Mages who don’t take every magical skill get additional “free” spells per day before they have to move to the stress track.
+Mages who don’t take every magical skill can cast additional spells safely (before having to move to the stress track).
 The bonus comes from avoiding the countering element:

 - If you don’t take Air, you can cast twice as many Earth spells.

 - If you don’t take Earth, you can cast twice as many Water spells.